teackot/srv/README.md

 Happens because Anaconda adds an fstab entry for `/`.
 Tracked here: https://github.com/bootc-dev/bootc/issues/971

 To fix simply remove the `/` entry from fstab

+## Method 2: from within an existing VPS

+This can be useful if your VPS provider doesn't allow installing custom operating systems.

+1. Boot into an existing system
+2. Add an ssh key to any user.
+It will be used later to ssh into your root account
+3. Install `system-reinstall-bootc`: `sudo dnf install system-reinstall-bootc`
+4. Pull the image: `sudo podman pull ghcr.io/teackot/srv:44`
+5. Install the system: `sudo system-reinstall-bootc ghcr.io/teackot/srv:44`
+6. Answer all prompts, then wait for the installation process to finish and reboot
+7. ssh into the root account of the new system and configure it